glenhayoge/niu-icons/README.md

 **Niu Icons** is a free and open collection of SVG icons designed specifically around themes of **rural development**, **farming and agriculture**, **sustainable development**, and the **cross-section between technology and local communities**.

-Built for creators, developers, and changemakers who work on meaningful projects that aim to bridge the digital divide and build a better world.
+Built for creators, developers and changemakers who work on meaningful projects that aim to bridge the digital divide and build a better world.

 ![Niu Icons Preview](./preview.png)